 We have developed our aviation and airline degree programmes with industry experts and attract a number of guest lecturers.

 People 1st Gold Award In Aviation

-We are the only Higher Education institution to have been awarded the People 1st Gold accreditation for our aviation degrees.
+We were the only Higher Education institution to have been awarded the People 1st Gold accreditation for our aviation degrees (2015 - 2017).
 Being so close to Heathrow, the course attracts a variety of guest lecturers.